Domain Generating Algorithms (how botnets use DNS to connect to their C&C server)

 Malicious adversaries are as sneaky as they are intelligent.
 They have the creativity and ingenuity to create malware and botnets that can bring an enterprise’s entire network to its knees, causing interruption of critical services and compromising sensitive, valuable data.

 Now while these domains may seem random, they are launched systematically and they do follow patterns that the malware or botnet in question understands.
-Bad actors can also configure the DGA to generate a new domain at whatever frequency is useful to them – every day, every hour or even every minute.
+Bad actors can also configure the DGA to register a new domain at whatever frequency is useful to them – every day, every hour or even every minute.
 And because the domains are self-generating, the malware can avoid being blocked.
 By remaining elusive it can, therefore, stay alive and chances are by the time one of the domains is detected and blocked, the malware has already spread somewhere else.
 One of the dangers of DGAs is that they are constantly keeping cyber security professionals and threat hunters guessing, as they try to find a commonality as far as where the domains are resolving among this mix of random domains.

-How can you protect yourself against DGAs?
+How can you protect yourself against the Domain Generation Algorithm technique?

 One solution for detecting and protecting against random domain generators lies in the DNS data and monitoring DNS queries.
 If you come across a high frequency of non-existent domains, chances are you’re dealing with a DGA.
 The malicious domains themselves are also structured differently from non-malicious domains.
 Malicious domains often have long, seemingly random strings of characters whereas non-malicious domains are simpler to remember.
 By observing a collection of seemingly random domains, patterns eventually begin to arise either in the domains or in the destinations the domains are trying to connect with.

-This is one of the ways DNS Edge can detect domain generation algorithms.
+This is one of the ways BlueCat’s Intelligent Security platform can detect domain generation algorithms.
 So yes, there is a high volume of data to comb through, and these domains do generate an overwhelming amount of network logs.
 However, there are always strategies, patterns, and hints you can leverage to find that malicious domain needle in the haystack of DNS data.